thicodes/cypress-multiple-domains/README.md

 # Cypress Using multiple domains

-- [x] Auth with CSRF to test pages
+- [x] Auth with CSRF to test private pages
 - [ ] Create public account to test on cypress.io

 <p align="center">